amancevice/terraform-aws-slackbot-mod/README.md

-# terraform-aws-slackbot-report-message
+# Slackbot Mod Tools

-Slackbot plugin for reporting a message to mods
+Slackbot plugin for Slack mods to receive reports about message and take action on those reports.